iclibera/axi4_lite/README.md

 The simulation scripts assumes common_rtl repository lives on the same directory as axi4_lite does.
 Current version of AXI4-Lite testbench runs on 250MHz AXI clock \
 \
 NOT IN THIS VERSION: \
-In order to change the random set of clock periods, apply different seed values to the simulator (via -sv_seed = $random or such). \
+To randomize AXI clock frequency, apply different seed values to the simulator (via -sv_seed = $random or such). \
-\

 ## Simulation on Verilator / XSim (Vivado Simulator)
 Not supported yet.